 Then came the rainy day Jeff didn’t wash a single car.
 He’d sent everyone home and was closing shop when up pulled a Porsche with a woman who’d just spilled a gallon of milk.
 As Jeff swabbed up the milk, he learned that she was a dermatologist, and casually showed her a bruise on his arm that hadn’t gone away.
 The next day at her office Jeff was told he had a lymphoma.
 He was 47, and that first anxious afternoon at the hospital waiting to get radiated, he began thinking about how many evenings he’d wasted watching TV, “just being a vegetable.”
 He’d always loved scuba diving and traveling to exotic destinations.
 He decided then that he’d also travel in his mind: “Instead of being ignorant, I’d try and read as many books as possible.”
 Jeff started gobbling up great non-fiction stories, and began sharing his books with his customers, and they in turn would turn him onto their favorites.

-In addition to Jeff’s wall of serious non-fiction, Holly curates a large table with self-help tiles, hiking and travel guides.
-The weekday afternoon I visited cars were backed up waiting to go through the wash.
-Outside children were playing on the tiny, three hole mini-golf course, while inside the gift shop was bustling, and a man travelling through from Texas had just bought four of Jeff’s titles.
+In addition to Jeff’s wall of serious non-fiction, Holly curates a large table with self-help titles, hiking and travel guides.
+The weekday afternoon I visited, cars were backed up waiting to go through the wash.
+Outside, children were playing on the tiny, three-hole mini-golf course, while inside the gift shop was bustling, and a man traveling through from Texas had just bought four of Jeff’s titles.

 Even a bookstore.